 - We will consciously seek out and welcome writers of color who wish to contribute their viewpoints to the site.

 - We will proactively offer our communications channel to help amplify the BIPOC voices that are now pointing the path to American theater’s future.

-We prepare our review schedule a month in advance of the show’s opening and we depend upon companies to send us press invitations to be considered for review.
-To request coverage or to pitch story ideas, please use our contact page or send an email to the following staff members:
+We prepare our review schedule a month in advance of the show’s opening, and we often depend upon companies to send us press invitations to be considered for review.
+To request coverage or pitch story ideas, please use our contact page, or send an email to the following staff members:

 - Theater (DC region): Nicole Hertvik at firstname.lastname@example.org

 DCMTA invites members of the arts community to contribute articles.
 If you have a topic that you feel passionate about, please reach out to email@example.com about potential publication.
 Examples of past articles include this essay on the play writing process by playwright Normal Yeung, and this article on burning paper onstage in Hamilton by props designer Jay Duckworth.

 We love our advertisers!
 To inquire about ad rates, please contact Managing Editor Megan Wills at Megan@dcmetrotheaterarts.com

 Don’t miss the news, views, reviews, and interviews in DC Metro Theater Arts.
 Subscribe to our FREE daily digest.
 (You can unsubscribe at any time.)